Chart Color Schemes

 Employment

 Mount Druitt has a well-educated workforce with diverse sector representation.
-The unemployment rate in the area was 12.7% as of an unspecified date.
+Its unemployment rate was 11.9% as of September 2025, with an estimated employment growth of 6.6% over the past year.

 Frequently Asked Questions - Employment